Noor Bano (serial): International broadcast

 The series was telecast in India on Zindagi in 2015, while also aired across MENA on MBC Bollywood in Arabic with the same title.

 Critical reception

-While reviewing for the Dawn, a reviewer praised Imran Abbas's acting and the soundtrack but critiqued Tooba Siddiqui's acting, calling her a disappointment, and also criticizes Bindiya's performance and the predictability of the storyline.
+While reviewing for the Dawn, a reviewer praised Imran Abbas's acting and the soundtrack but critiqued Tooba Siddiqui's acting, calling her a disappointment and also criticized Bindiya's performance and the predictability of the storyline.